Romina Oprandi: 2007–2009

 Oprani played several tournaments on the main tour, including the Australian Open, Doha, Indian Wells, Miami, Amelia Island, Charleston, Rome, and the French Open.
 At Barcelona, she retired in the first round.
 Romina then did not play for the rest of the 2007 season and the first half of the 2008 season due to a right forearm injury.

 She returned to tennis in August 2008 at an ITF event in Monteroni d'Arabia, Italy.
 She won an ITF tournament in Wahlstedt, Germany and reached the final in Mestre, Italy.

 Oprandi played in her first WTA Tour event in over 18 months 2009 in Bogotá, Colombia where she lost in the first round, 6–3, 6–7, 6–7.
 She won the doubles title at Buchen, partnering Sandra Martinović.

 2012–2014

-On 12 August 2012, Oprandi defeated Anna Chakvetadze 5–7, 6–3, 6–3 to win the Bronx Open singles title held in New York.
+On 12 August 2012, Oprandi defeated Anna Chakvetadze in three sets to win the Bronx Open singles title held in New York.

 She reached two WTA Tour semifinals in 2013, in Oeiras and Brussels, but then suffered a shoulder injury which kept her out of action for eight months.

 In April 2014, Oprandi reached her first WTA Tour final at the third time of asking by beating top seed Daniela Hantuchová in the semifinals at the Marrakech Grand Prix.
 She lost to María Teresa Torró Flor in the final, in three sets.
 The same day, she won her first WTA Tour doubles title at the same tournament, partnering with Garbiñe Muguruza to defeat Katarzyna Piter and Maryna Zanevska in the final.